 Release 15 UE assistance already makes provision for adjustments to the length of the connected mode DRX cycle in the DelayBudgetReport IE. In release 16 the UE will be able to express preferences for a larger set of DRX parameters, based on its traffic patterns and latency requirements.
-The parameters for which a UE could indicate a preference are the long and short DRX cycle durations and the inactivity and short DRX cycle timers.
+The list of parameters will include the long and short DRX cycle durations and the inactivity and short DRX cycle timers.
 The OnDuration timer and start offset are defined by the network, and do not form part of the assistance message